rawatesudarshan5015/First-Contribution/Readme.md

-# Welcome to GDSC I2IT Hacktoberfest Dry run!!!

 # First Contributions

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.